-While in Paris, you may wish to undertake an experiential learning placement (stage) or a volunteer placement.
+While in Paris, you may wish to undertake an experiential learning placement (" stage" or service learning).
 The VWPP has a number of interesting opportunities to offer.
+Involvement in the local culture provides opportunities to exchange with and learn more about Parisians in places where they live, work, and learn.

-Here is a non-exhaustive list that VWPP students have done in the past.
+Here is a non-exhaustive list of stages that VWPP students have done in the past.
 Please keep in mind that not all stages are available every semester and that new opportunities may be available when you arrive in Paris.
 If you are interested in this type of opportunity and have personal contacts in Paris, we encourage you to follow up on them.

-Books and book stores :
+Books and book stores: